jlmelville/smallvis/docs/spectral.md

 - Symmetric.
 - Contain all non-negative values.

-If $N$ is large then it is usual to sparsify $W$ by only keeping the $k$-largest off-diagonal values in each column.
-This creates the k-nearest neighbor similarity graph, which must then be resymmetrized (e.g. by adding its transpose).
-There are several ways to do this, which give slightly different graphs.

-It would be natural to try a different kernel, let the bandwidth vary from point to point, or use a sparse graph like those used in t-SNE and UMAP.
-These are all reasonable choices, but they may lose the PSD property of our full Gaussian matrix.
-Density alone doesn't settle this: a dense affinity matrix can have negative eigenvalues, while kernels can be designed to remain PSD with variable bandwidths, exact zeros, or both.
-For examples and ways to combine kernels, see chapter 4 of [Rasmussen and Williams (PDF)](https://gaussianprocess.org/gpml/chapters/RW4.pdf).
-We can leave the consequences until we get to diffusion maps.
+Other choices of kernels are perfectly reasonable, e.g. variable bandwidths or inducing sparsity when $N$ is large by only keeping the $k$-largest off-diagonal values in each column, followed by resymmetrization.
+However, the $W$ matrix may lose its PSD property.
+The consequences become important when looking at diffusion maps, so we'll return to this point later.

 If your data is naturally a graph, then you skip all of the above, you already have the data you need to create $W$, which is now an adjacency matrix.
 It's likely that in that case $W$ is a sparse